-On making music in 2018 Chapell now says, “I feel like I’m discovering myself as an artist in a way I never could have earlier in my life.
-For too long, I bought into the notion that I couldn’t become a successful artist in my 30’s – and it was liberating to recognize how foolish that was.
-The most invigorating thing is that I don’t feel I’ve written my best song yet.
-I know who I am now and I am excited that I am nowhere close to my peak as an artist.”
+On making music in 2019 Chapell now says, “I feel like I’m discovering myself as an artist in a way I never could have earlier in my life.
+For too long, I bought into the notion that I couldn’t become a successful artist after age 30 – and it was liberating to recognize how foolish that was.
+The most invigorating thing is that I don’t feel I’ve written my best song yet.”